honhathuy/GaussianSpa/README.md

 </p>
 Please put dynamic badges using https://shields.io/badges

-## The code will be released in Jan.
+## We are wrapping up the code.
+The code will be released in late Feb.
 2025!